tjko/brickpico/README.md

 * Controls up to 8 to 16 separete channels (LED group)
 * Adjustable output brightness (via PWM)
 * Adjustable output voltage 5V or 3.3V
+* Up to 200mA current output per port (each port has resettable fuse).
 * Programmable PWM frequency from 10 to 100000 Hz
 * Connectors for common Lego light kits (Light My Bricks, etc.) as well as 2.54mm pin header.
 * OLED display module support (128x64 or 128x128)